 Demand Clean

-When the analyzer is in the RUN mode pressing the "ENTER" button will cause a clean cycle to begin.
+When the analyzer is in the RUN mode pressing the "ENTER" button will cause a clean cycle to begin (if the CLEAN SCHEDULE is not set to OFF).
 Performing demand clean doesn't affect the normal clean schedule.